Must See Sights Of Mechelen, Belgium

-Looking at the photos from Mechelen’s Grote market I think, “will I be there again!”
+Looking at the photos from Mechelen’s Grote market I wonder, “will I be there again!”
 It is rightly titled as the heart of Mechelen.
 Ringed by cafes and bars, there are some wonderful facades to drool over.
-Mechelen, few centuries back was a significant center for weaving, using wool imported from England, and the cloth hall here would have been at the heart of the city’s trade.
+Mechelen, few centuries back was a significant center for weaving, using wool imported from England.
+And the cloth hall here was the heart of the city’s trade.
 Its proximity to sea and a good network of canals made it an ideal trading center.

 Patrolling policemen on horses.

-Three lions, two dragons, one eagle guards on the Beiaerd, formerly the townhall of Mechelen, Belgium.
+Facade has three lions, two dragons, one eagle seated on the Beiaerd.
+This was formerly the town hall of Mechelen, Belgium.